What do you do about a stroller when visiting Disney World & Orlando?

 The toddler rental strollers that Disney offers are the hard plastic type with four wheels.
 They’re set in a fixed position with the child sitting up, and they have a canopy.

 The infant rental strollers available in the parks are similar in size to the regular single strollers rented at Disney, but they’re designed for newborn to one year.
 They’re available on request, and they’re not normally visible with the regular strollers outside the stroller locations.
-Again, they usually have a limited number, so if you want to be sure to have a stroller, it’s a great idea to either bring your own, buy one once you’re in Orlando, or rent one from a non-Disney company (see below).
+Again, they usually have a limited number, so if you want to be sure to have a stroller, it’s a great idea to either rent from an outside company (see below), bring your own or buy one once you’re in Orlando.

 For infants you may prefer to use other types of baby carriers like slings and backpacks, but consider the amount of walking you’ll be doing.
 You may want the option of having a stroller to use as well.
 If you’re visiting in warm weather, the shared body heat you’ll experience using these types of carriers can cause both of your body temperatures to rise.
 This can be miserable and even dangerous for your infant.
-Again, a stroller may be best.
+Again, a stroller may be best, and the small folding umbrella strollers tend to be easier to handle than other kinds.
 On the flip side, if the weather is cool, a sling or backpack can be warming.